 If you’ve been getting less spam in your inbox lately, you can thank DMARC.
 Read this post, DMARC Policy Could Impact Your Email Deliverability, if you want to know all about what DMARC is (a standardized approach to email authentication) and what it stands for (Domain-based Message Authentication, Reporting & Conformance).

 But if you can only manage a few paragraphs on this topic, here’s what you need to know: If you’re sending mass marketing messages from a personal account like Gmail, Yahoo, or Hotmail, you’re not DMARC-compliant—and therefore, your emails may be headed straight to the junk folder.

-Say you’re using a platform like Infusionsoft by Keap to send email from an address like [email protected].
+Say you’re using a platform like Keap to send email from an address like [email protected].
 Gmail knows you’re not actually sending email from its server.
 It thinks you’re “spoofing,” tricking recipients into thinking the email came from somewhere it didn’t—a tactic spammers use to imitate people and companies.
 As a result, Gmail blocks your email from its users’ inboxes as a protective measure.